 Therefore the analyst mindset is one of the abundance of information.

 In a world that constantly evolves and becomes more complex, there may be situations in which information is very scarce.

-Consequently we have to quickly develop a scarcity mindset.
-One in which no information is provided, however an answer is required in a short amount of time.
+One in which no information is provided; however, an answer is required in a short amount of time.

 The Profitability Framework: Narrow The Problem

 Imagine this scenario: One day; you are in your office.
 The boss comes in, and he asks for your opinion.

 He wants to know why the earnings for the IT department declined.

 You do not have an idea of what he is talking about and never had any exchange whatsoever with the IT department in the last couple of years.

 It starts by showing the revenue, then expenses, and eventually the bottom line: the income">net income.